 5. Visit England’s Grandest Folly in Lancaster

 Also dubbed the Taj Mahal of the North, the Ashton Memorial was built way back in 1907 by businessman and politician Baron Ashton in memory of his second wife, Jessy.
-Costing him an equivalent of £7.3m in today’s money, this 150 feet tall structure offers amazing views of Morecambe Bay and the surrounding area.
+Costing him an equivalent of £7.3m in today’s money, this 150 feet tall structure offers amazing views of Morecambe Bay and the rest of Lancaster.

 6. Walk in the footsteps of Bristol’s pirates